Yisroel Yaakov Lichtenstein: Overview

 His challenges were not limited tp dealing with religious freedom regarding gender separation in Jewish schools.
 In 2009, in response to "questions from various quarters," Lichtenstein authored a "to explain what is meant by" article regarding the idea of supervising more than one standard for kosher meat, justifying higher level(s) based in part on "since 1905, the London Board for Shechita always provided for two levels of Kashrut."

 At the time he left London, his co-dayanim were Moshe Elzas, Yehonoson Hool, and Yehoshua Posen Both he and his successor are American born.

 Early life

 Lichtenstein grew up in Boston.
 Beginning age 20 he lived and studied in Israel for 14 years.
 He moved to London in 1988.

 Shailatext project

 Lichtenstein, having spoken out in 2018 about the need for kosher use of technology, lead preparations for what the Federation of Synagogues called their Shailatext project, a people-powered technology based process for answering Halachic questions, especially for "those who have not yet found a rabbi."
-His successor, Shraga Feivel Zimmerman, noted in a mid-2019 interview that "Zimmerman estimates that he has answered 200,000 sh’eilos from all over the United Kingdom while in Gateshead — in person, over the phone, and by email and text."
+His successor, Shraga Feivel Zimmerman, noted in a mid-2019 interview that "Zimmerman estimates that he has answered 200,000 sh’eilos [questions] from all over the United Kingdom while in Gateshead — in person, over the phone, and by email and text."
 By the time Lichtenstein retired, the service was described as achieving "response within four hours."